-Fentanyl Overdose Symptoms, Effects & Treatment
+Fentanyl Overdose: Signs, Prevention & Treatment

-Editorial Policy | Research Policy
+Editorial Policy

 Fentanyl use can lead to overdose and other negative effects.
 But there are ways to prevent and treat its symptoms.

 In recent years, there has been a lot of discussion surrounding the opioid overdose epidemic in the United States.
 The rate of overdoses increased rapidly beginning in 2013, and synthetic opioids like fentanyl have been at the center of this crisis.
 Between 2013 and 2019, overdose deaths involving synthetic opioids increased by 1,040%.
 The effects of this on communities and families have been devastating.
-Learning more about fentanyl, its associated risks and available treatment options has the potential to save lives.
+Learning more about fentanyl, its associated risks, and available treatment options has the potential to save lives.

 What Is Fentanyl?